itjraymond/gradle-multi-proj-setup/README.md

 ```

 We need to express those changes (i.e. removal of `/app`, `/list`, `/utilities` and addition of `/service-api` and `/service-client`) and
-that is done withing the `settings.gradle` file.
+that is done within the `settings.gradle` file.
 Before editing the `settings.gradle`, the file content should be as follow:

 ```js
 itjraymond $ cat settings.gradle